-Born Hannah Sian Topp, Aldous Harding, as what 4AD wrote on her profile, is an artist of rare calibre, does more than sing; she conjures a singular intensity.
+Born Hannah Sian Topp, Aldous Harding, as 4AD wrote on her profile, is an artist of rare calibre who does more than sing; she conjures a singular intensity.
 Her body and face a weapon of theatre, Harding dances with steeled fervor, baring her teeth like a Bunraku puppet’s gnashing grin.

-Harding comes from a musical family in Lyttelton, New Zealand: her mother is folk singer Lorina Harding.
-She was discovered while busking on a street by fellow musician Anika Moa.
+Harding comes from a musical family in Lyttelton, New Zealand; her mother is folk singer Lorina Harding.
+She was discovered while busking on the street by fellow musician Anika Moa.

-Co-produced by Marlon Williams, her 2014’s self-titled debut album garnered much critical acclaim, and Harding toured extensively behind the album.
-Her sophomore album, Party, released in 2017, was nominated for New Zealand Music Award’s Album of the Year and IMPALA Award’s European Album of the Year.
+Co-produced by Marlon Williams, her 2014 self-titled debut album garnered much critical acclaim, and Harding toured extensively behind the album.
+Her sophomore album, Party, released in 2017, was nominated for the New Zealand Music Award’s Album of the Year and the IMPALA Award’s European Album of the Year.

-The video above, from her live performance at Seattle’s KEXP in October last year.
-The song, “Designer”, is from her latest album with the same title, produced by frequent PJ Harvey collaborator John Parish.
-Designer was awarded as one of the Top 50 Albums of 2019 by both Billboard and Rolling Stone.
+The video above is from her live performance at KEXP in Seattle last October.
+The song, “Designer”, is off her latest album with the same name, produced by frequent PJ Harvey collaborator John Parish.
+Both Billboard and Rolling Stone named Designer one of the top 50 albums of 2019.

-She’ll be at Enmore Theatre, Sydney, in early March—I’ve just bought the ticket!
+She’ll be at the Enmore Theatre, Sydney, in early March—I’ve just bought the ticket!
 It’d be my second time seeing her live.
-First time was in Singapore at Laneway Festival in February 2018.
+The first time was in Singapore at the Laneway Festival in February 2018.

 If you’re into Kate Bush x Scott Walker, and a bit of Nico, you’ll love Aldous Harding.